feryandi/freeflow/README.md

 Those things are consists of standardization of folder structure, tracked Airflow's variables and connections, encrypt-decrypt secrets, pre-tests of DAGs, and deployment script.

+## Installation
+The package could be installed by running,

+`pip install freeflow`

 ## How to start?
 Quite easy, just create a new project with these script